This week’s reader question is about buying peace of mind:

 If the dealer is successful in persuading you to buy an extended warranty, that doesn’t mean you should pay the asking price.
 According to Edmunds.com, dealers typically mark up manufacturers’ extended warranties by 100 percent, so there’s plenty of wiggle room.

-When it comes to third-party warranties, do a search for “extended car warranty,” and you’ll find a surprising number of options, although fewer than you would have a few years ago.
-The last time I wrote about these things a couple of years ago, both Costco and AAA offered extended warranties.
-Now neither do.
+When it comes to third-party warranties, do a search for “extended car warranty,” and you’ll find a surprising number of options, although fewer than you would have years ago.
+The last time I wrote about these things, Costco offered extended warranties.
+Now they don’t.
 Other potential sources:

 - Credit unions (This link goes to PenFed, but check with whatever credit union you use.)